Texture Settings

 ---|---|

-Smooth | Scale by blending pixels - best for scaling down.
-Leaves blurry result when scaling up. |
+Smooth | Scaling by blending pixels: works best for scaling down, but it may result in a blurry output when scaling up. |

 Fast | Nearest neighbor scaling - OK for scaling down.
 Gives pixelated images when scaling up. |